 To train a custom model with AutoML Natural Language, you supply labeled examples of the kinds of text items (inputs) that you want to classify and the categories or labels (the answer) that you want the ML systems to predict.

 While putting together the dataset, always start with the use case.
 You can begin with the following questions:

-- What is the outcome you’re trying to achieve?
+- What outcome are you trying to achieve?

-- What kinds of categories would you need to recognize to achieve this outcome?
+- What kinds of categories do you need to recognize to achieve this outcome?

 - Is it possible for humans to recognize those categories?
-Although AutoML Natural Language can handle a greater magnitude of categories than humans can remember and assign at any one time, if a human cannot recognize a specific category, then AutoML Natural Language will have a hard time as well.
+Although AutoML Natural Language can handle more categories than humans can remember and assign at any one time, if a human can't recognize a specific category, then AutoML Natural Language will have a hard time as well.

 - What kinds of examples would best reflect the type and range of data your system will classify?